-An HIV diagnosis in the spring of 1994 shook me to my core and rocket-charged my motivation to strip down my life to only the most meaningful elements.
+An HIV diagnosis in the spring of 1994 rocked my world and motivated me to strip down my life to the most meaningful elements.
 I dug deep into my core values and embraced a Third Order Rule of Life—in other words, a monastic way of life—which had me take vows of poverty, chastity, and obedience.
 For a time, I served in an Anglican community and was on my way to becoming an ordained priest.
-Ultimately, I renounced that path.
-I continue to explore how to live monastically as a heretical nun in an urban centre during the 21st century.
+Ultimately, I renounced that path yet I continue to explore how to live monastically during the 21st century.
 It’s complex and endlessly fascinating.

-From the mid-90s until just a few years ago I worked with a support agency for women living with HIV.
-It gutted me when we had to close our doors in 2017.
-This was much more than a job, as it was at Positive Women’s Network that I cut my political chops and came to better understand the systemic inequities that affect us all.
-Capitalism, patriarchy, and colonialism have done none of us any favours and I am committed to disrupting systems of oppression.
-That community of amazing women informed me in profound ways and I am deeply grateful for those years we had together.
+From the mid-90s until 2017 I worked with a support agency for women living with HIV and it gutted me when we had to close our doors.
+That community of amazing women informed me in profound ways and I am deeply grateful for the many years we had together.

-I have an abiding curiosity about grief and our relationship with it.
-I live with persistent depression and am a survivor of complex childhood trauma.
-As well as HIV, I struggle with myalgic encephalomyelitis (also called chronic fatigue syndrome).
+As well as HIV, I struggle with myalgic encephalomyelitis (also called chronic fatigue syndrome), live with persistent depression, and am a survivor of complex childhood trauma.
 In my youth, I was homeless on a few occasions and resorted to survival sex for shelter and food.
 I have been knocked down many times and have sought my own destruction.
-It is this awareness of suffering and injustice that stirs my compassion and informs my vocation as a somatic narrative therapist.
+It is this awareness of suffering and injustice that stirs my compassion and cements my commitment to mutual community care.